Best Things To Do in Galway, Ireland

 The Dough Bros

 The award-winning Dough Bros (ranked in the Top 50 Best Pizzerias in Europe) cranks out delicious wood-fired pizzas.
-The Hey Pesto is a real crowd pleaser.
-Just plan on waiting, as it’s a busy spot!
+The Hey Pesto is a real crowd pleaser!

 Le Petit Delice Limited

-Ranking as one of our favorite cafes in Galway City Centre, Le Petit Delice has delicious cakes, croissants, scones and coffees!
+Ranking as our favorite cafe in Galway City Centre, Le Petit Delice has delicious cakes, croissants, scones and coffees.

 Tigh Choili

-One of the fun pubs in Galway, Tigh Choili is known for their craic!
-With regular traditional Irish music sessions, no televisions and a lively crowd, Tigh Choili is a fabulous place to go for a pint of Guinness!
+One of the many fun pubs in Galway, Tigh Choili is known for their craic.
+With regular traditional Irish music sessions and a lively crowd, this is a fabulous place to go for a proper pint of Guinness!

 Tigh Neachtain

-We think Tigh Neachtain is a Galway must-see pub.
 Classic and cozy with snugs and outdoor space, Tigh Neachtain is full of character and charm.
-In addition to the wide range of beer on tap, they also offer an incredible whiskey selection and good food, too!
+In addition to the wide range of beer on tap, they also offer an incredible whiskey selection.

 The Dew Drop Inn

-The Dew Drop Inn is one of the many Galway Bay Brewery bars in Ireland – and it’s right in the city center.
-The tap list features Galway Bay Beers, plus offerings from other craft breweries around Ireland and Europe – and they play some great music to boot!
+The DDI is one of the many Galway Bay Brewery bars in Ireland – and it’s right in the city center.
+The tap list features their beers, plus offerings from other craft breweries around the country and Europe.

 Thirteen on the Green